WebberZone/contextual-related-posts/readme.txt

 == Upgrade Notice ==

-= 3.4.2 =
+= 3.5.0 =
-Major release: Bulk edit posts, new features, enhancements and bug fixes.
+Major release.
 Please read the release post for more details.
+New Pro version available with additional features.